-Only one file can have repeated records that pass through to the final file.
-This file is called the primary Input file.
+The primary Input file, which if doing a link operation is the file that should have the many or "detail" records.
 If any of the Link files contain duplicate records, Suprlink will select one of them to link to the primary record(s).
 The Suprlink Output file will have no more records than the Input file.